-f) Investment property

-Property that is held for long-term rental yields or for capital appreciation or both, and that is not occupied by the companies in the consolidated Group, is classified as investment property.
+Investment property is held for long-term rental yields or for capital appreciation or both, and is not occupied by the Group.

 Investment property is measured initially at cost including transaction costs.
 Transaction costs include transfer taxes, professional fees for legal services and initial leasing commissions to bring the property to the condition necessary for it to be capable of operating.
 The carrying amount also includes the cost of replacing part of an existing investment property at the time that cost is incurred if the recognition criteria are met.